HOW TO START DECLUTTERING WHEN OVERWHELMED WITH CLUTTER AND MESS? MY 17 BEST TIPS

 It’s a great idea to have a nice snack or refreshing beverage on hand for when you get thirsty and hungry.

-Just because decluttering can be overwhelming doesn’t mean that it has to be a huge chore that you dread doing.
+Just because decluttering can be overwhelming doesn’t mean it has to be a huge chore that you dread doing.

 You can make it a fun experience, or at least make it more enjoyable.